Finding the Best Places to Retire Since 2006!

 Is Florida Considered Tax Friendly for Retirement?
 Yes

-Cons: The area is vulnerable to hurricanes and tropical storms and suffered some flooding and wind damage during Hurricane Irma in 2017.
-Belleair has grown by 8% in the last decade.
+Cons: The area is vulnerable to hurricanes and tropical storms and suffered some flood and wind damage during Hurricane Irma in 2017.
+Hurricane Ian in 2022 also brought some flooding and wind damage.

 Recommended as a Retirement Spot?
 Yes